grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 In the pre-dawn light, Percy scanned around with a pair of binoculars.
 Not seeing anything of note on the first pass, she circled the horizon a second time.
 There was nothing out there to see except the gray gradient field of the sky meeting the black field of the water.

 She called below and a minute later came the familiar whine of the compressed air turning over the diesels.
 The engines fired and a chugging black smoke rose above the sail behind her.
-As the big diesels spun their turbines, she could almost feel the power flooding back into all the systems of her boat that depended on it.
+As the big diesels spun, she could almost feel the power flooding back into all the systems of her boat that depended on it.

 The _Prospect_ picked up speed, and the low-pressure air system soon had pumped enough into the ballast tanks to fully surface the boat, stranding pieces of refuse on the now-dry deck.